Classical Persian Poetry: Texts and Traditions (PG)

 - Taught in:

 Persian language to intermediate level will be required.
-Students interested in this course will have their language level checked before entry.
+Students interested in this module will have their language level checked before entry.

 At the end of the course, a student should be able to demonstrate…